Indk0/CMH-Project/README.md

 ### Other Tools

-* Tools such as Google, YouTube and ChatGTP was used to find solutions to issues for my project.
+* Tools such as Google, YouTube and ChatGTP was used to find solutions to issues during my project.
+* I also used coding coaches to help solve issues with my code.